klevu/jsv2-early-adopters/getting-started/1-hello-world/bigcommerce/README.md

     - On Current Theme, select Advanced > Download Current Theme.
     - After a few moments the ZIP file containing the theme will download.
     - Unzip the theme locally ready to make some changes.
-- Add JSv2 to Theme
+- Add Klevu JS Library to Theme
     - First remove all existing search functionality
         - Delete the entire folder `templates/components/search`
     - Next extract the copy the contents of [resources](/getting-started/1-hello-world/bigcommerce/resources) into your theme.